MichaelCurrin/os-genesis/docs/index.md

     <img src="logo.svg" height="150px">
 </p>

 Orchestrate package management on a Linux developer's machine with this shell-based tool.

 It handles installing, upgrading and listing packages managed - both with and without APT.
 Including Dropbox, Firebox, Python, Ruby, Go, Rust, Deno and Node.
 If you're just here to see what APT packages I install using Bash scripts, see [install.sh](https://github.com/MichaelCurrin/os-genesis/blob/master/genesis/apt/install.sh).

+It uses `make` as wrapper on shell commands, making it convenient to run `apt-get` or `apt` commands without having to type or remember a lot.

 ## Intro